codio-c5/C5-Development/.guides/content/Growth-Hack--Another-Problem--Integrity-0af2.md

 **Instructor's Note:** Someone might change the content of a message or delay it en route.
 Either could have a tremendous effect on the validity of the message.
 To prevent this, you need a way to prove that a message has not been tampered with in between the sender and the recipient.
 |||

-If your solution included a process to prove that a message has not been tampered with in between the sender and the recipient, that is correct.

-In the lesson you'll learn about hash functions as a means of addressing integrity.
+In the next lesson you'll learn about hash functions as a means of addressing integrity.